-The specific focus on Racial Justice and Reconciliation is new, for the Justice Ministry, but it has certainly been an important focus of the Hyde Park Vineyard Church for quite some time!
 The Racial Reconciliation team hopes to be a group that (1) leads by example, (2) lovingly confronts racially unjust systems and those that wittingly or unwittingly wish to maintain them, and (3) supports and shepherds those in our congregation and throughout our circles of influence who are fighting through ignorance and/or unforgiveness.

-The team is starring to work on projects that they hope will utilize their different skills and perspectives to do God's work in this area!
+The team is starting to work on projects that they hope will utilize their different skills and perspectives to do God's work in this area!
 There is always room for new ideas, new perspectives, and new passions.

 Contact Elisa Pleasant for more information.

-The goal of Anti-Human Trafficking ministry is to come alongside of organizations that are already involved with one or more areas of this cause and support them as a congregation.
+The goal of the Anti-Human Trafficking ministry is to come alongside of organizations that are already involved with one or more areas of this cause and support them as a congregation.
 Vineyard church members volunteer at different events hosted by these organizations in addition to catering to the needs of the survivors and also supporting the initiatives of these organizations.

 Contact Raghu Velaga for more information.